Free Country’s temperature rating is subjective. Since everyone has a different tolerance and

 When facing nature’s elements, we know that comfort and durability are the most important to consider before making a purchase.
 Here’s some tips to consider that may fit your needs when assessing the warmth of your jacket:

-- Look into a garment that comes with a removable jacket, like our 3-in-1 Systems Jackets.
-Having the option to modify your temperature on the go will guarantee you the most comfort throughout a long day (or night), maximum versatility, and the best value for price!
+- 3-in-1 Systems Jackets: Having the option to modify your temperature on the go will guarantee you the most comfort throughout a long day (or night), maximum versatility, and the best value for price!
 Plus, the removable inner jacket can function as its own coverage on warmer days, too!
+Shop here.

-- If you’re looking to adventure out in the cold, and the idea of removing an inner layer before stepping outdoors terrifies you, a more insulated jacket may be what you need!
-We recommend Down Insulation Jackets for occasions like this – especially if you’re planning on moving around a lot, or carrying things as you go, and you’re after durability and dynamic movements together.
-Down jackets keep you toasty all day long, but without the bulk of other winter jackets, which means it will keep you moving on-the-go!
-You can shop our Down Jackets here to find the perfect fit!
+- Down and Insulated Jackets: If you’re looking to adventure out in the cold, and dislike the idea of removing an inner layer before stepping outdoors, a more insulated jacket may be what you need!
+We recommend Down or Polyfill Insulation Jackets if you’re after durability and dynamic movements together.
+Insulated jackets keep you toasty all day long, but without the bulk of other winter jackets, which means it will keep you moving on-the-go!
+Shop here.

-- Feeling like you just need that warm and cozy jacket to throw on when the sun disappears?
-For you, we’d recommend any sort of FCX or Midweight Garment that is fleece or quilted lined, and unlike Down Jackets, not insulated.
+- Casual, Midweight & Work Jackets: Feeling like you just need that warm and cozy jacket to throw on when the sun disappears?
+We recommend any sort of Midweight Garment that is fleece or quilted lined, and unlike Down Jackets, not insulated.
 The benefit to not having an insulation layer in these garments is that it utilizes a soft and heat-capturing material without trapping in and reflecting all the heat your body naturally produces (especially as you’re moving around!).
 These options will be warm enough for your average chilly days, without striving to protect you from extreme weather conditions.
+Shop here.